-The task of the Institute, like its predecessor the Law Reform Commission, is to study existing laws and to review their appropriateness through research and discussions with the public.
-Its Reports and recommendations will be presented to the Minister of Justice and Attorney General for Nova Scotia.
+Besides undertaking projects aimed at improving access to justice in Nova Scotia, the task of the Institute, like its predecessor the Law Reform Commission, will include projects which study existing laws and review their appropriateness through research and discussions with the public.
+The Institute’s Reports and recommendations will be presented to the Minister of Justice and Attorney General for Nova Scotia.
 The Reports of the Commission are freely available to the public on this site.

 The Commission has published papers and reports in a variety of areas, including enforcement of family maintenance obligations, adult guardianship and living wills, the jury system, probate, mental health law, builders liens, vexatious litigants, grandparent/grandchild access, contaminated sites, trusts law (the rule against perpetuities), and human rights law (seniors-only housing).
 The Commission was one of the lead partners in the development of Nova Scotia's Civil Procedure Rules, which govern the process of litigation in Nova Scotia's courts.

 The Commission's projects have covered a broad range of social and legal issues.
 Any person may suggest a law reform project to the Institute.
 A number of the Commission's projects have arisen from requests (references) from the Government of Nova Scotia.
 Others are undertaken in collaboration with other stakeholders in the Nova Scotia justice system.

 The Institute is currently reviewing the Intestate Succession Act and Access to Justice in Nova Scotia.